Spiny Hackberry

 Maintenance

 Drought tolerant.
 Drops leaves during extended dry spells, but will re-leaf after that.
 Good for erosion control.
 Prune for shape and size.
-Works well in beds, borders, and containers and as hedges and screens.
-Propagation: seed.
+Works well in beds, borders, and containers.
+Forms thickets which works well as hedges and screens.
+Native habitat: thickets, deserts, canyons, mesas, washes, foothills, thickets, brushland, grassland.

 Blooms February-May.
 One of the few shrubs in the Celtis genus.
 Numerous spiny branches are whitish gray.
 Leaves are small, roundish, and somewhat rough.
 Small, inconspicuous, white flowers grow in clusters.
 The fruit is shiny red, orange and yellow.
 Larval host: American Snout Butterfly.